SX-Aurora/aveo/doc/GettingStarted.md

  * nec-nfort-inst-2.3.0-1.noarch or later
  * nec-nfort-shared-devel-2.3.0-2.3.0-1.x86_64 or later

+### The Required Number of HugePages for VEO
+VEO requires HugePages for data transfer.
+The required number of HugePages 32 per VEO thread context.

 ### VE Code
 Code to run on VE is shown below.
 Standard C functions are available, hence, you can use printf(3).